cdelacombaz/portfolio/README.md

 # Create responsive portfolio website

-This website has been created following a tutorial from Traverse Media.
+This website has been created following a tutorial from Traversy Media.
 I wanted to have a portfolio to show to potential employeers and also refresh and enhance my SASS skills.

-## Step by step guide to setup SASS compiler

--   Create dist folder (this is where our HTML, compiled CSS, JavaScript, images etc. goes) - create index.html

--   Create css folder - create main.scss (this is the main file.
-All other scss files will be partials that are imported into this main file)

 ### The browser can’t read scss.
 We need to set up a compiler to compile it to CSS